 Medical Imaging Online Completion

 The Bachelor of Science in Medical Imaging program is a fully online, degree completion program designed specifically for medical imaging advancement.
 The program makes use of a balanced curricular approach by exposing the medical imaging professional to relevant field-related content such as advanced imaging, healthcare management, and technical specialties (like Quality Management and Imaging Informatics).
-The Bachelor of Science in Medical Imaging program courses begin in the fall (August) and spring (January) semesters.
+The Bachelor of Science in Medical Imaging program courses begin in the fall (August), spring (January) and summer (May) semesters.

 - Fully online (no required clinical experience)